 The industry average is about 1.5 kegs per month, per tap.
 With the penny per ounce model from iPourIt, that works out to 45 kegs x 1,984 oz in a half barrel = 89,280 oz = $892.80 per month.

 Over the course of 1 year, that’s $10,713 for the penny model vs. $3,360 for the PourMyBeer model.

 This is also not taking into consideration that you might have months where you sell more kegs, in which case the penny model would take even more of your profits.

 When someone tells you their system is “integrated” with a POS, this can be misleading.
 PourMyBeer has videos of all of our integrations working with live customers, showing the integration workflow. iPourit will claim to have integrations or be close to integration, but without proof, this is typically vaporware.
 The main reason why iPourit does not integrate with other POS systems is that they want you to use their POS.

 PourMyBeer Check-in Station integrated with Toast POS

-PourMybeer integrates with a variety of POS because rather than trying to build our own POS system, we decided it’s best to leave that to the experts.
+PourMyBeer integrates with a variety of POS systems because rather than trying to build our own POS, we decided it’s best to leave that to the experts.
 That is why we have engineered our system with an open API, enabling us to integrate with the best POS systems on the market, such as Toast, Aloha, MyAxisPoint, and others.
 This flexibility means our customers get the best of both worlds: they can use the very best POS systems to fit their needs and keep things running smoothly, and they can also have the best self-pour system on the market.